Hendrix-CS/csci322/index.md

 </div>
 <br/>

-Your work in this course will consist of a series of projects.
+Your work in this course will consist of a series of challenging projects.

 | #      | Name                                                           | Due      |
 |:------:|----------------------------------------------------------------|:--------:|